GGCasual/Threat-Hunting-Tor-Scenario/README.md

 ### 2. Searched the `DeviceProcessEvents` Table

-Searched the `DeviceProcesEvents` table for any `ProcessCommandLine` that contained the string `tor-browser-windows-x86_64-portable-14.0.6.exe`.
+Searched the `DeviceProcessEvents` table for any `ProcessCommandLine` that contained the string `tor-browser-windows-x86_64-portable-14.0.6.exe`.
 Based on the logs returned, at `2025-02-09T03:07:26.1525083Z`, an employee on the “threat-hunt-lab” device ran the file `tor-browser-windows-x86_64-portable-14.0.6.exe` from their Downloads using a command that triggered a silent installation.

 **Query used to locate event:**